rkmgithubacc/books-repo-management/README.md

 * The original package name 'com.rkmgithubacc.books-repo-management' is invalid and this project uses 'com.rkmgithubacc.booksrepomanagement' instead.

 # Getting Started
-The application is a simple Spring Boot 2 / Spring Framework 5 web application
+The application is a simple Spring Boot 2 (Spring Framework 5) web application to manage books inventory.
+The project uses Spring Data JPA and thymeleaf.

-**Notes**:
-1. JPA or Database entities need to be packaged in entities/ domain/ model folder
-2.

 ### Reference Documentation
 For further reference, please consider the following sections: